 A major New Zealand Cryptocurrency Exchange with over 2M users (source), Cryptopia, announced unscheduled maintenance on the 13th of January which caused a problem that their users could not log in, deposit or withdraw cryptocurrency assets.

-An official statement has been issued by Cryptopia 13 hours later where stated that they suffered a security breach which caused significant losses.
+An official statement has been issued by Cryptopia 13 hours later where they stated that Cryptopia had suffered a security breach that caused significant losses.

-You can track the whole path of stolen coins thanks to Coinfirm’s tool – Visualizer as you can see below:
+You can track the whole path of the stolen coins in the Cryptopia hack thanks to Coinfirm’s tool – Visualizer as you can see below:

 This was the first part of the attack, the second one includes tokens stored on Cryptopia’s Hot Wallet.
 Coinfirm has analysed this address: 0x9007a0421145b06a0345d55a8c0f0327f62a2224 and it looks like 100 different tokens were stolen resulting in a loss of approx. $13.81M.

-The final amount totaled at $17.44M which is the highest reported loss in 2019 so far.
+The final amount totaled $17.44M which is the highest reported loss in 2019 so far.

 Please see our AML reports and note that interacting with these 3 addresses may expose you to risk and end up with an increased C-Score.

 AML Risk Report of “0xaa923cd02364bb8a4c3d6f894178d2e12231655c”